 Sterling Vineyards has a gondola that takes riders 300 feet above the valley to its modern, space station-like winery.
 The ride will have all the adults crooning over the views, and makes for a great adventure for the kids.
 The adults get a glass of wine the minute they exit the gondola, and the winery offers a self-guided tour, so the kids in the group aren’t stuck next to you at a tasting bar.

 Hall Winery located at base of the Mayacama Mountains is a vibrant, 33-acre property off of Highway 29 in the charming town of St. Helena.
 Guests arrive with an official welcome from (not so little) Bunny Foo-Foo.
 With over 35 pieces of contemporary art, this 150 year old site has something for everyone.
 Wine, art, history, architecture, technology a lush landscaping and a Great Lawn for relaxing and unwinding.
+This is best winery to visit if you are traveling to Napa with kids.

 Frog’s Leap winery has beautiful gardens and spacious areas to relax as well as explore.
 In addition to the kid-friendly grounds and atmosphere, they’ve got farm animals and even special treats and activities for children.